otagobioinformaticsspringschool/2022-obss-day3/_episodes/02-slurm.md

 ### Job efficiency

 As you run your jobs, it's a good idea to keep efficiency in mind.
 You want to be requesting sufficient resources to complete your job, but not significantly more than you need "just in case" - the scheduler will assign all of the resource to you that you ask for regardless of if your task actually uses it all.
 The unused resource is unavailable to others to use so is wasted which is not ideal is a large, multi-user system like NeSI.

+More is not always better.
+Requesting more CPU cores won't always make things go faster - many programs don't scale in a linear fashion, instead they have deminishing returns and will eventually hit a point where there is no increased performance.

 We can determine the efficiency of our resource request usage through the `nn_seff` command.
 This will report back the job based on the resources requested and what was used.